jotaah123/secthemall/README.md

 With SECTHEMALL you can block **Brute Force Attacks, Port Scan, Web Vulnerability Scan**, and more...

 ## Index
-- How the client work
+- How it work
+- Requirements
+- Installation

 ## How the client work
 ```sh